Canisius provides overnight retreat experiences for students in all four years.

-The progression of these programs is designed to meet young men "where they are" developmentally in social and spiritual contexts.
+The progression of the retreat programs is designed to meet young men "where they are" developmentally in social and spiritual contexts.
 Grounded in a strong tradition of Ignatian reflection, all retreats are focused essentially upon three primary questions: Where have I been?
 Where am I now?
 Where am I going?
 The freshman and sophomore retreats focus primarily upon identity and friendship, while juniors and seniors build from there to focus more fully upon spiritual life and service to others.

-The "Fourth Day" retreat is designed for Seniors with three aims in mind.
+The Fourth Day retreat is designed for seniors with three aims in mind: